-In addition to ISA specific indices "classical" data analysis was also carried out to help to form some typologies based on core evaluative constructs ranked in Figure 6.3.
+In addition to ISA specific indices also "classical" data analysis was carried out to help to form some typologies basing based on core evaluative constructs ranked in Figure 6.3.

-For all typologies presented below two constructs were combined based on answers to 'Me as I am now'.
-Those who expressed their attitude about both constructs on either the left or the right side of the instrument's scale were chosen.
+For all typologies presented below there two constructs were combined based on answers to 'Me as I am now'.
+Those who expressed their attitude about both constructs on either left or right side of the instrument's scale were chosen.
 Those who marked zero or did not answer are not included here.